Lexington, Massachusetts: Colonial history

 In the early colonial days, Vine Brook, which runs through Lexington, Burlington, and Bedford, and then empties into the Shawsheen River, was a focal point of the farming and industry of the town.
-It provided for many types of mills, and in the 20th Century, for farm irrigation.
+It provided water for many types of mills, and in the 20th century, for farm irrigation.

 Battle of Lexington

 On April 19, 1775, what many regard as the first battle of the American Revolutionary War, the Battle at Lexington, took place.
 On the night of April 18, the British Army sent out 800 grenadiers and light infantry soldiers on foot from Boston, with the intention of destroying Colonial gunpowder and cannons that were being stored in Concord, as well as capturing two leaders of the Sons of Liberty, John Hancock and Samuel Adams, who were staying in Lexington.
-Hancock and Adams were warned of the danger by two alarm riders, Paul Revere and William Dawes, who alerted the countryside of the British military movements with shouts of “the Redcoats are coming!”
-When the British soldiers arrived on the Lexington Common not long after sunrise, they faced 77 men of the Lexington militia, commanded by Captain John Parker.
+Hancock and Adams were warned of the danger by two alarm riders, Paul Revere and William Dawes, who alerted the countryside of the British military movements.
+When the British arrived on the Lexington Common not long after sunrise, they faced 77 men of the Lexington militia, commanded by Captain John Parker.
 Someone — still unknown to this day — fired a shot, provoking an exchange of musket fire between the two sides.
 Eight Lexington militia men were killed, dozens more wounded.
 After the rout, the British marched on toward Concord.
 There, several hundred militia and minute men from nearby towns assembled near the Old North Bridge to turn back the British and prevent them from capturing and destroying the Colony's stores of gunpowder and military equipment.

-Today, the town annually commemorates the battle on the Battle Green in the Downtown with a reenactment, as part of its Patriots Day festivities.
+Today, the town annually commemorates the battle on the Battle Green in downtown with Patriots' Day festivities including reenactments, historic house tours, concerts, various ceremonies, and a parade.